materialscloud-org/big-map-archive/user_training/getting_started_with_big-map-archive.md

 - Ask one of them to create a third version (without sharing).
 - Visit "My records".
 You should be able to see and edit the newly created draft.

-### Search for shared records using the built-in search engine
+### Search through shared records's metadata

 - Click "Shared records".
-- Type "+LNO +WP9" into the search box to find all shared records whose metadata contains LNO and WP9.
+- Type "+LNO +WP9" into the search box to find all shared records whose metadata contains LNO and WP9 using the built-in search engine.
 Depending on the contents of the database, you may get zero, one, or more hits.
-For more advanced queries, such as searching for all shared records where the title contains LNO and WP9, read the provided search guide.
+For more advanced queries, such as searching through specific fields in the metadata (e.g., the title), read the provided search guide.

 ## Towards automated data sharing and preservation